 Adventure / Trekking | Lake / Backwaters

-At a distance of 32 km from Dharamshala and 39 km from McLeod Ganj, Kareri Lake, also known as Kumarwah Lake, is a high altitude lake south of the Dhauladhar range in Kangra district of Himachal Pradesh.
-Trek to Kareri Lake is one of the top things to do in Dharamshala and it's also one the best short treks near Dharamshala town.
+At a distance of 32 km from Dharamshala and 39 km from McLeod Ganj, Kareri Lake, also known as Kumarwah Lake, is a high altitude lake located in the Kangra district of Himachal Pradesh.
+Trek to Kareri Lake is one of the top things to do in Dharamshala.